 |

-Rod-shaped virions are enveloped in the
+Rod-shaped nucleocapsids are enveloped

 cell nucleus

-and occluded by a protein matrix
+and occluded by a protein matrix.

 |